woakley5/Mechatronics-Log/README.md

 # Mechatronics Log
 A creative compiliation of all of my adventures in mechatronics
->Click on over to https://github.com/woakley5/Mechatronics-Log/wiki y'all, ya hear?
+>Click on over to https://github.com/woakley5/Mechatronics-Log/wiki for some super swaggin sentences about programming stuff